Broadway Chanteuse Barbara Cook: 'My First Memories Are Of Singing'

 COOK: Well, I had done cabaret - the first work I did in New York was cabaret at a little place called the Blue Angel.
 And then there was a long time when I was out of work and was having problems with weight and alcohol and everything else.
 And he really helped me get this second career, if you will.
 He helped me get that going.
 It was very, very helpful to me in many, many ways - very generous man, and a good person in lots of ways.

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is singer Barbara Cook.
-She has a new memoir called "Then & Now."
-So I want to play another song, and this is also with Wally Harper at the piano, your longtime accompanist and arranger.
+GROSS: So I want to play another song, and this is also with Wally Harper at the piano, your longtime accompanist and arranger.
 And it's a Stephen Sondheim song.
 It's "Loving You" from his show "Passion."

 COOK: Oh.

 GROSS: And this is from your mostly Sondheim concert at Carnegie Hall in 2001.
-This is a beautiful song that somebody who's very ill sings.
-She's somebody who she very much - who - she's very much in love with who doesn't love her back, but she wants him to love her back.
-Can you tell us why you chose to do this song, what the song means to you?
+This is a beautiful song that somebody who's very ill sings to somebody who she very much - who she's very much in love with who doesn't love her back, but she wants him to love her back.
+Can you tell us why you chose to do this song, what this song means to you?

 COOK: Well, it's one that I love and loved, and that's basically it.
 I just wanted to sing it.